ichibrosan/ichibrosan.github.io/README.md

 The generally accepted roadmap for communication has been the ISO seven level chart.
-The lower levels describe how data moves from place to place physically, and at each successively higher level it deals with how data is transformed logically transformed for use in specific contexts.
+The lower levels describe how data moves from place to place physically, and at each successively higher level it deals with how data is transformed logically for use in specific contexts.

 One fundamental concept is that of the "datagram".
 Kind of like a postcard containing one discrete parcel of data.
 In the TCP/IP suite, we call this a